-Asian shares dip on profit-taking after Dow hits 22,000
+Asian shares slide as tech shares crumble after Dow hits 22,000

-TOKYO (Reuters) - Asian shares dipped on Thursday as investors locked in recent gains after Wall Street's Dow Jones Industrial Average broke the 22,000 barrier for the first time in its 121-year history.
+TOKYO (Reuters) - Asian shares slid on Thursday, led by falls in South Korean tech shares, as investors locked in recent gains after Wall Street's Dow Jones Industrial Average broke the 22,000 barrier for the first time in its 121-year history.

+Spreadbetters expected European stocks to follow suit, predicting Britain's FTSE and Germany's DAX to both open about 0.1 percent lower while forecasting a flat open for France's CAC.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dropped 0.5 percent, with South Korea's Kospi index .KS11 falling 1.5 percent in early trade.
+MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.6 percent, with South Korea's tech-heavy Kospi index on course to drop 1.6 percent.

+"We haven't seen a major correction in tech shares so far this year so they may be hitting a speed bump," said Nobuhiko Kuramochi, chief strategist at Mizuho Securities.

-Samsung Electronics (005930.KS), which on Friday posted its biggest daily fall since October, fell 2.6 percent, giving up the gains made so far this week.
+Samsung Electronics, which last Friday posted its biggest daily fall since October, slid 2.3 percent, giving up the gains made so far this week.
+SK Hynix dropped 2.9 percent.

 "Those shares that were bought heavily on Tuesday are being sold aggressively.
 I would suspect investors want to take profits quickly after they saw a sharp correction last week," said Yukino Yamada, senior strategist at Daiwa Securities.

-Japan's Nikkei .N225 dipped 0.1 percent while the broader Topix .TOPX was flat.

-In New York overnight, the Dow Jones Industrial Average .DJI topped the 22,000 mark for the first time on strength in Apple (AAPL.O) shares following its earnings.
+In New York overnight, the Dow Jones Industrial Average topped the 22,000 mark for the first time on the strength in Apple shares following its earnings.

-The S&P 500 .SPX gained 0.05 percent, hovering just below its record high touched last week, supported by upbeat earnings and rising expectations that the Federal Reserve's policy tightening will move ahead only slowly.
+The S&P 500 gained 0.05 percent, hovering just below its record high touched last week, supported by upbeat earnings and rising expectations that the Federal Reserve's policy tightening will move ahead only slowly.

 "The stock markets are supported by steady growth in earnings," said Mutsumi Kagawa, chief global strategist at Rakuten Securities, noting steady growth in forward earnings in the United States, Japan and elsewhere.